 Hillfold Pottery in Lidgetton, along the beautiful Midlands Meander, is home to renowned ceramicist and potter Lindsay Scott.
-One of the founder-members of the Midlands Meander Association around 30 years ago, Lindsay founded Hillfold Pottery to epitomise the quality ethos of the association.
+One of the founder-members of the Midlands Meander Association over 30 years ago, Lindsay founded Hillfold Pottery to epitomise the quality ethos of the association.

 Lindsay graduated from Seattle University with a BSc. in Psychology in 1969.
 He then went on to do a Masters in Experimental Psychology at Portland State University.
 He was less interested in specialisation than in acquiring a broad education; so for the next three years he became a professional student, taking courses in Philosophy, Literature, History of Art and at night – Ceramics.

 He finished studying in 1973 when the offer came to help two ex-ceramics students set up Oregon Stoneware Pottery.
 While helping to establish this pottery, he learned to build gas-fired kilns and became an accomplished production thrower.
 Lindsay returned to South Africa in 1974 and set up a studio in Rivonia where he worked as an individual studio potter.